brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

 * It takes time and practice to unlearn these defaults and learn alternative ways of supporting each other in ways that allow us to transform ourselves and our society in ways that contribute to more liberatory futures for all.
 * We hope that by intentionally structuring our participation practices to distribute specific forms of care and accountability support we can prefigure futures where these structures are no longer needed.

-#### Why doesn’t this agreement consider all possible scenarios we might face as a collective? / *Is this agreement (or any of our participation agreements) perfect and set in stone?*
+#### Why doesn’t this agreement consider all possible scenarios we might face as a collective? / Is this agreement (or any of our participation agreements) perfect and set in stone?

 * We expect this agreement to be updated as we try, fail, learn, and review our shared expectations of how to navigate the ever-changing dynamics of our collective.
 * It is not set in stone.
 All of our participation agreements are living documents that both guide and reflect how we actually behave towards each other and together in the world.
 We expect them to be amended via collective process to both reflect changes in our aspirations and document emerging current practices.

-### Questions about Supporter Roles {#questions-about-supporter-roles}
+### Questions about Supporter Roles

 #### Why do we need a Coordinator for some Conduct Support Roles?